openid/fapi/FAPI_2_0_Baseline_Profile.md

 Clients

  1. shall use the authorization code grant described in [@!RFC6749]
- 2. shall use pushed authorization requests according to [@!I-D.ietf-oauth-par]
+ 2. shall use pushed authorization requests according to [@!RFC9126]
  3. shall support sender-constrained access tokens using one of the following methods:
     -  MTLS as described in [@!RFC8705]
     -  DPoP as described in [@!I-D.ietf-oauth-dpop]